lhellemons/php-value-objects/docs/value-objects.md

 Important things to remember
 ----------------------------

-Value objects add many advantages to your codebase, but these come with the following caveats:
+Value objects add many advantages to your codebase.
+These flow directly from the following usage rules:

 - Never mutate the value of your instance properties!
 You can add non-static factory methods that use `static::getInstance` to construct a new instance based on the current instance.
   This also means no setter methods!
-Check out the [money example](examples/money.md).
+Check out the [money example](examples/money.md) for an example of how to work with immutable value object instances.
-- Don't directly `unserialize` a value object; this will always create a new instance.
+- Value objects cannot directly be `unserialize`d; this would always create a new instance.
 Value objects usually contain only scalars as properties, so serialization / unserialization should be a matter of getting those scalars for serialization and using the unserialized scalars to produce the correct call to a factory method for deserialization.
 In the future this library may add a trait that will